SamanthaBooth81/clay_and_fire/README.md

 ### Category

 The Category model is required so that the site owner can assign products to a Category.
-This model allows for filtering functionality so that shoppers can search for items wanted by type, new arrivals, clearance, and deals.
+This model allows for filtering functionality so that shoppers can search for items wanted by item type, new arrivals, clearance, and deals.

 ### Products
 The Products model is required to add products for sale to the site.
 The site owner only can add, edit, and delete products from here and all users can view the full product list on the site.